J&J talc unit again seeks to halt 38,000 cancer lawsuits

 Before the talc lawsuits could resume, LTL filed for bankruptcy a second time, re-opening the legal battle over the bankruptcy's legitimacy.

-LTL argues that the lawsuits must be stopped because litigation against J&J would imperil its effort to negotiate a comprehensive settlement of all current and future talc claims in its bankruptcy.
-It has said its second bankruptcy is different from its first, because it has less funding available and more plaintiff support for a settlement.
+It has said its second bankruptcy is different because it has less funding available and more plaintiff support for a settlement.

 J&J JNJ.N has offered $8.9 billion to settle the claims, but has not provided details about how much each claimant would receive from the deal.
 The company has said its baby powder and other talc products are safe and do not cause cancer.

-Some plaintiffs groups have backed the company's new bankruptcy, and J&J says that attorneys who represent 60,000 plaintiffs have agreed to support the current settlement offer.
+The company on Tuesday reported overall sales of $24.7 billion for the first quarter, but posted a net loss of $68 million due to a large one-time charge related to LTL's second bankruptcy filing.

 J&J's effort to settle its talc liabilities in bankruptcy began in October 2021.
-The company divided its consumer business in two and offloaded tens of thousands of talc lawsuits onto its newly created subsidiary, LTL, which almost immediately filed for Chapter 11.
-The goal: to halt the avalanche of lawsuits and force plaintiffs into a global settlement.
+The company divided its consumer business in two and offloaded the talc lawsuits onto its newly created subsidiary, LTL, which almost immediately filed for Chapter 11 in an effort to halt the litigation avalanche and force plaintiffs into a global settlement.

 U.S. Bankruptcy Judge Michael Kaplan agreed to protect J&J from lawsuits during LTL's first bankruptcy, saying at the time that bankruptcy offered the best way to fairly resolve all of the talc lawsuits together.